LiMiePewPew/TMO.GG-Eng/Readme.md

 ## ✨ Features

 * **🔄 Real-Time Aggressive Translation**
-  Uses a DOM-walker that checks for changes every **250ms** to instantly translate new text (unit updates, stat changes) as they appear on the screen.
+  Uses a DOM-walker that checks for changes every **250ms** to instantly translate new text (unit updates, stat changes, program status) as they appear on the screen.
 * **🔓 Anti-Copy Bypass**
   Removes the website's restrictions on right-clicking and text selection.
 You can now freely inspect elements or copy text from the site.
 * **📖 Comprehensive Dictionary**
+  * **Status:** Translates program connection status (Connected/Disconnected).
   * **Ranks:** Common to Eternity, Limited, and Random.
-  * **Units:** Full translation of One Piece characters, including Hidden & Mystery Units (e.g., Naruto, Gojo).
+  * **Units:** Full translation of One Piece characters, including Hidden & Mystery Units.
   * **Stats:** Translates terms like Slow, Stun, Armor Break (Ab), Magic/Phys Dmg, Mana Regen, etc.
-  * **Interface:** Menus, Sorting options, Footer, and Resource displays.
+  * **Interface:** Menus, Sorting options, Footer, Dark/Light mode toggles, and Resource displays.
   * **Filters:** Correctly translates the checkbox filters for abilities.
 * **💡 Tooltips**
   Automatically translates mouse-over information and descriptions.